KennethRuan/htn-backend-24/README.md

 ### Users_Skills Junction

-My choice to represent the user skills using a junction table was driven by a couple of thought processes.
+My choice to represent the user skills using a junction table, amongst other options, was driven by a couple of thought processes.
-Although it would be possible to represent skills as a jsonb column under the `users` table, I believe the junction is a more flexible representation.
+For example, it would have been possible to represent skills as a `jsonb` column under the `users` table, however, I believe the junction is a more flexible representation.

-Junction tables are quite standard for representing many-to-many relationships, allowing us to make efficient and flexible queries.
+- Junction tables are quite standard for representing many-to-many relationships, allowing us to make efficient and flexible queries.

-Additionally, they give us flexibility and scalability.
+- Additionally, they give us flexibility and scalability.
 We adjust skills and their relationship to users as we see fit.

-It also enforces consistency and transparency in our data.
-If we were to update the information associated with skills, in a jsonb solution, it would be hard to tell if all of the data had been migrated and/or if there is existing code that is still writing data in the old format.
+- It also enforces consistency and transparency in our data.
+If we were to update the information associated with skills, in a `jsonb` solution, it would be hard to tell if all of the data had been migrated and/or if there is existing code that is still writing data in the old format.
 Having a separate table allows changes to be transparent to other developers and forces us to adhere to proper migration practices.

 ### Indexes